stanmaz/BBOalert/README.md

 Automatic alert in Bridge Base Online service (www.bridgebase.com)

-We assume that you are familiar with BBO and CHROME.
+We assume that you are familiar with BBO.

 ## Purpose